fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 * Should the embedded expressions be restricted to some subset of possible F# expressions to prevent abuse?
 If so, how are the expression restricted?
     * One proposal is to restrict to identifiers and dotted names.
     * Depending on the restriction, this may exclude valid use cases.
 Many examples given include simple computations and function calls.
 Also a restriction increases complexity, as parsing and checking in an embedded expression has different rules which need to be checked and implemented separately.

+* The format specifier `%a` doesn't really work with `IFormatProvider`  - perhaps we can alter the expected input signature of a custom formatting function, from `'State -> 'a -> 'Result` to `'State -> IFormatProvider -> 'a -> 'Result`

 [2]:http://en.wikipedia.org/wiki/String_interpolation
 [4]:http://msdn.microsoft.com/en-us/library/system.string.concat(v=vs.110).aspx